mongodb-js/compass/src/app/help/entries/dev-auto-updates.md

 We are following [Atom's model](http://blog.atom.io/2015/10/21/introducing-the-atom-beta-channel.html).

-This week, we’re introducing a beta release channel for Atom and making some changes to our development workflow to improve productivity and the stability of releases.
+We’re introducing a beta release channel for Compass and making some changes to our development workflow to improve productivity and the stability of releases.
 Instead of cutting releases directly from the master branch as we’ve done in the past, all changes will now spend time being tested in a beta phase, giving us more time to catch any regressions that slip through our automated test suite before releasing them to the world.
-If you like to live on the bleeding edge, using Atom Beta as your main editor is a great way to help us improve Atom.
+If you like to live on the bleeding edge, using MongoDB Compass Beta is a great way to help us improve Compass.
 In exchange for encountering and reporting on occasional bugs, you’ll gain faster access to new features and performance improvements.

 The Problem